 What Is A Chrysler Extended Warranty?

-Traditionally, an extended warranty – also known as a vehicle service contract – is an optional plan you can purchase to help pay for the cost of certain repairs your Chrysler may need.
-It picks up coverage where your factory warranty leaves off after it expires.
-The warranty provider agrees to pay for covered repairs.
+The Chrysler extended warranty – also known as a vehicle service contract – is an optional plan you can purchase to help pay for the cost of certain repairs your Chrysler may need.
+All new vehicles come with a new car warranty, and when it expires, an extended warranty picks up where your factory coverage leaves off.

-Chrysler’s take on an extended warranty isn’t quite so traditional.
-As with all Chrysler warranties, Chrysler’s extended warranty is sold and managed by Mopar®, the automotive parts and accessories division of Fiat Chrysler Automobiles (FCA).
+Chrysler extended warranty plans are sold and managed by Mopar®, the automotive parts and accessories division of Fiat Chrysler Automobiles (FCA).
 Its warranties are available for all FCA brands: Chrysler, Dodge, Jeep, Ram, Fiat, and Alfa Romeo.

 Chrysler Extended Warranty Options

 Want more coverage than the basic factory warranty?
 Most people do.
-That’s why Mopar offers two options for extending coverage for relatively new models nearing expiration of the factory warranty: Maximum Care and Added Care Plus.
+That’s why Mopar offers two options for Chrysler extended warranty coverage for relatively new models nearing expiration of the factory warranty: Maximum Care and Added Care Plus.
 We’ve done some homework for you and boiled down our findings to summarize each below.

-According to Mopar, the tagline for its most comprehensive Chrysler extended warranty is, “If it's mechanical, it's covered.”
-This mechanical protection warrants over 5,000 components, and allows consumers a variety of terms and deductibles:
+Mopar's tagline for its most comprehensive Chrysler extended warranty is: “If it's mechanical, it's covered.”
+This mechanical protection warrants over 5,000 components and allows consumers a variety of terms and deductibles.
+It guarantees the following:

 - Coverage up to 8 years/125,000 miles